akshayrf12345/fa19-516-166/project/report.md

 #### Week of 11/03/19

-Prepping for demo at end of week with Gregor.
+Prep for demo at end of week with Gregor.
+Started to actually pull everything together.
+Flipped the frugal testing file into an base class with a list method.
+Now have separate frugal files for aws, gcp, and azure that return a price matrix for each one.
+Built in logic for it to save back to the db, as well as an argument for a refresh.
+Wrapping up integration for it to be called from the cloudmesh console.